 Life is now established as one of the most successful of the country’s 14 landmark Millennium projects.
 Almost 600 people from 35 countries work here.
 It is an independent and self-funding charitable trust with a robust business plan that eliminates reliance on public funding for its operating costs.

-Partners in the Centre for Life include Newcastle University; the North East England Stem Cell Institute (NESCI); the NHS Newcastle Fertility Centre and the NHS Northern Genetics Service.
+Partners in the Centre for Life include Newcastle University; the NHS Newcastle Fertility Centre and the NHS Northern Genetics Service.

 Since 2000, teams based at the Centre for Life have earned worldwide headlines for advances in stem cell technology.

 The International Centre for Life Trust is a registered charity and is governed by a board of trustees:

 Alastair Balls CB DL - Chairman, Centre for Life